juliaolivieri/COMP_162_2025/L20_classification/classwork18.md

 1. **(CW) Change the `eps` variable for each of these toy datasets.
 How does this affect the result?**
 1. **(CW) Change the `min_samples` variable for each of these toy datasets.
 How does this affect the result?**
 1. **(CW) Vary the parameters used to make the toy datasets (change `n_samples`, `noise`, etc).
 How do these parameters affect the clusters?**

+## Classwork 5

+Try these clustering methods based on two columns of the penguins data.
+Can you successfully identify penguin species?